The-breakbar/TISS-Lightning-Registrator/README.md

 Due to the manual installation process, Firefox unfortunately requires the extension to be reinstalled every time the browser is restarted.

-1. Download the zip of the latest Firefox release from the GitHub [releases](https://github.com/The-breakbar/TISS-Lightning-Registrator/releases) and unpack it.
+1. Download the zip of the latest unpacked Firefox release from the GitHub [releases](https://github.com/The-breakbar/TISS-Lightning-Registrator/releases) and unpack it (or clone the repo).
 2. Navigate to `about:debugging#/runtime/this-firefox`.
 3. Click the "Load Temporary Add-on..." button and select the `manifest.json` file in the unpacked folder which you downloaded.

-### Updating

-To update the extension, simply remove the existing version and install the newest version with the same steps.

 </details>